Yes, you can release equity from your home and there are many reasons for wanting or even needing to. Such reasons include:

 Yes, it is possible to release funds to help your children get on the property ladder.
 Mortgage providers are happy to lend you extra money on this basis as long as the monthly repayments are affordable.
 Speak to a mortgage consultant who will have access to the lender’s mortgage affordability calculators to see if this is possible.

 Can I release equity in retirement?

-Yes, this is possible.
+Remortgaging to release equity for retirement is possible.
 If you have retirement income for example pension income and investment income it may be possible to raise money.
 You need to be aware that depending on your age the term may not be very long and therefore the monthly repayments could be high.

 We would advise you to think very carefully before you take an equity release plan.
-Involve your family and also get sound financial advice from a SHIP credited company.
+Involve your family and also get sound financial advice from a SHIP-credited company.

 Safe Home Income Plans (SHIP) was launched in 1991 in direct response to the growing need for consumer protection and represented the majority of equity release providers of lifetime mortgages.

 Remortgaging to release equity from a buy to let?

 It is usually possible to remortgage to release equity from your buy-to-let investment property.
 Most lenders will need you to leave at least 25% equity in the house however it should be possible to release the excess equity subject to the lenders’ discretion.